 The Philippine Rural Reconstruction Movement (PRRM) convenes GCAP Philippines.
 PRRM is a non-government organisation that implements a Sustainable Development and Democratisation Programme that integrates community-based health, education, sustainable agriculture, coastal resource management, and renewable energy initiatives in over 20 provinces and cities in the Philippines.
 Founded in 1952, it has combined field operations and advocacy at the local, national, and international levels to enhance the capacity of the poor and marginalised sectors to achieve equity and sustainability.

 GCAP Philippines is a coalition of 19 national coalitions and organisations, which has been working on MDGs and SDGs since 2006.
-It participated in developing the country’s Post 2015 Development Agenda and was part of the global action/2015 campaign, mobilising various sectors in raising awareness on the SDGs.
+It participated in developing the the country’s Post 2015 Development Agenda and was part of the global action/2015 campaign, mobilising various sectors in raising awareness on the SDGs.
 It held various fora, mass mobilisations, and concerts highlighting the SDGs and human rights.

 In 2016, when the Philippine government did its first Voluntary National Report, Social Watch Philippines, a GCAP member, came out with a parallel Spotlight Report on the SDGs, pointing out the need to focus on Inequality and Justice issues – whether social, environmental, economic and climate justice.
 The report brought attention to important policy actions that the government needs to formulate and implement to achieve the SDGs.